Honkajo/Memorecall/README.md

 - Users can delete cards and deck from their inventory

 ### Usage problems
-If schema.sql file does not correctly create all the tables, create them manually by using '''plaintextpsql''' command and '''plaintextpsql your_database_name < schema.sql'''
+If schema.sql file does not correctly create all the tables, create them manually by using '''plaintext psql ''' command and '''plaintext psql your_database_name < schema.sql '''